 This is a type of HTTP exploit employed by attackers to gain unauthorized access to restricted files and directories.
-Also referred to as path traversal, directory traversal attacks use web server software to exploit insufficient security mechanisms and access files and directories stored outside of the web root folder.
+Also referred to as path traversal, directory traversal attacks use web server software to exploit insufficient security mechanisms and access files and directories stored outside of the webroot folder.

 This web security tool is a Managed Security Service apt for websites and applications.
 One of its key features includes vulnerability scanning for online merchants, businesses, and several other service providers dealing with credit cards online.
 It provides a simple and automated way to stay compliant with the Payment Card Industry Data Security Standard (PCI DSS).
-The Comodo Security Information and Event Management (SIEM) processes vulnerability information from web, application and network vulnerability scanners.
+The Comodo Security Information and Event Management (SIEM) processes vulnerability information from web, application, and network vulnerability scanners.
 The Comodo Web Application Firewall (WAF) that comes along with this vulnerability assessment tool is also capable of eliminating application vulnerabilities and protecting web applications and websites against advanced attacks like SQL Injection, Cross-Site Scripting, and Denial-of-Service (DDoS).
 This WAF is thus incorporated with vulnerability scanning, malware scanning, and automatic virtual patching and hardening engines.

 This vulnerability assessment scanner is available with SQL injection and XSS black box scanning technology.
-It is capable of automatically crawling websites and executing black box and grey box hacking techniques which detect dangerous vulnerabilities that can compromise your website and sensitive data.
+It is capable of automatically crawling websites and executing black box and grey box hacking techniques that detect dangerous vulnerabilities that can compromise your website and sensitive data.

 This vulnerability scanner helps in collecting all the information required for testing all the apps so that you are not left with gaping application risks.
 AppSpider allows you to scan all the newest apps and prepares you for whatever comes next.